Blind, but now I see

 My junior year of high school, I broke my arm.
 Caused by a cheerleading accident, the incident ruined all my plans, activities and basically everything I had going.
 It took surgery, plates and screws to put back together the two bones in my left forearm, and even then I had months of recovery ahead of me.

 Basketball season was coming, which I had never been absent from, and homecoming was only two weeks away, but I was a tough-spirited 16-year-old girl who refused to be weak and play by my doctor's rules.
 During homecoming, I cheered in a sling.
 Even though the doctor told me it would be eight weeks, I fully recovered from the...

 What happened to the church in the UK and why is it of value?

-by Elizabeth Biedrzycki on July 9, 2015 in innovation
+by Elizabeth Biedrzycki on July 9, 2015 in uncategorized

 What is the church?
 If modernity was boiled out of how I know church, what would be left?
 What is true biblical community?